parmoo/parmoo/docs/faqs.rst

          If you try a novel method and it works and you're ready to publish it, consider sharing your novel solver on the parmoo_solver_farm_!

+We would like to acknowledge the following users, whose helpful discussions with us inspired this FAQ:

 .. _advanced_example: https://parmoo.readthedocs.io/en/latest/tutorials/basic-tutorials.html#Solving